moliver28/research-handbook/content/handbook/security/security-assurance/security-risk/third-party-risk-management.md

 ### Determining Vendor Residual Risk

-Residual risk is the level of risk that remains after the vendor has implemented risk mitigation measures and controls to address potential threats associated with the vendors products and services.
+Residual risk is the level of risk that remains after the vendor has implemented risk mitigation measures and controls to address potential threats associated with the vendors' products and services.
 Effectively managing vendor residual risk requires a balanced approach that considers the criticality of the vendor's services or products, the sensitivity of the data involved, and the overall risk tolerance at GitLab.

 Vendors that meet GitLab's security requirements will have residual risks levels as follows: